A.

 Correct- Our teacher said that the earth moves round the sun.

-27. When the subordinate clause comes after 'lest', the auxiliary Verb 'should' must be used, whatever be the Tense of the Verb in the main clause.
+'should' must be used, whatever be the Tense of the Verb in the main clause.

 Incorrect- We start early lest we shall miss the train.